Shorse321/CSC510Group24/proj2/README.md

 - Swetha Manivasagam

 Project maintained by 4 contributors; pull requests reviewed by maintainers.
 Contributors retain rights to their code contributions.
+No funding was received for driving this project to completion.
 **Course:** CSC 510 - Software Engineering

 ---